Urgent Care Counseling

 - recent traumatic event

-- extreme difficulty navigating stressors, such as the deterioration of a relationship or poor academic performance
+- extreme difficulty navigating stressors, such a break-up, roommate conflict, or poor academic performance

 - urgent concern for a friend or family member

 - During especially busy times, a student may be asked to wait while the clinician attends to other students.
-Be aware that there may be a significant wait time for Urgent Care Counseling during these periods.
-While students wait, they can read educational materials, or they may want to visit the Mind Body Lab where they can access video modules addressing a wide range of helpful topics.
+Be aware that intermittently there may be a significant wait time for Urgent Care Counseling.

 - To protect the ability of UCC staff to attend to all students in need of immediate counseling, appointments may be limited to 20-30 minutes.

-- Urgent Care providers do not write letters for or implement accommodations, or write letters of support for academic forgiveness.
+- Urgent Care providers do not write letters for nor implement accommodations, nor do they write letters of support for academic forgiveness.